-Project management is a big topic, (there are 13,000 book on project management alone on Amazon).
+Project management is a big topic, (there are 13,000 books on project management alone on Amazon).
 With so many books, it’s difficult to decide what to read.
 We made a list of 12 most relevant project management books every project manager needs to read.

 To be a good project manager, you need more than the technical know-how (eg. know what’s Theory of Constraints, WBS, or user acceptance criteria).
 Project management is also about deciding what to work on, finding the best ways to organize work, and managing people and clients.